openoregon/oer_faq/pages/repositories.md

 ### Recommendations from other Oregon faculty

-The [Open Oregon Resources page](http://openoregon.org/resources/) has links to content that other Oregon community college instructors are using in their courses.
+The [Open Oregon Resources page](http://openoregon.org/resources/) has links to content that other Oregon community college and university instructors are using in their courses.
 Note: this is a mix of copyright and open content, so double-check before using.
 Unless you see an open license, it's under traditional copyright.